Come and See: Plot

 German troops and collaborators surround and occupy the village.
-Flyora runs outside and sees women, children, and the elderly being forcibly marched down the street.
-Flyora warns them that they are being herded to their deaths, but he is forced into a barn church with them.
-The Germans barricade the doors, leaving the people inside screaming while the soldiers laugh.
-Flyora and a young woman with a child exit the church; the woman's child is thrown back in while she is dragged off to be gang raped.
-The soldiers throw explosives into the church and barricade the windows.
-The church is set on fire, killing everyone inside as the soldiers celebrate.
-A German officer holds a pistol to Flyora's head to pose for a picture, then abandons him as the soldiers leave.
+Flyora runs outside and sees women, children, and the elderly being forcibly marched down the street and warns them that they are being herded to their deaths, but he is forced into a barn church with them.
+He and a young woman with a child manage to escape, but the woman's child is thrown back in while she is dragged off to be gang raped.
+The Germans barricade the doors and windows before incinerating the church, killing everyone inside.
+While celebrating the massacre, a German officer holds a pistol to Flyora's head to pose for a picture, then abandons him as the soldiers leave.

 These two photos (Klara; left, and Adolf; right) were merged by Klimov to create the picture that Flyora stops shooting at.

 Flyora wanders away from the scorched village, finding the aftermath of a partisan ambush on the escaping Germans.
-Flyora recovers his jacket and rifle, only to spot the gang-raped woman, bleeding and stumbling in a fugue state.
+He recovers his jacket and rifle, only to spot the gang-raped woman bleeding and stumbling in a fugue state.
 He finds Kosach and the partisans nearby, having captured some of the Germans and their collaborators responsible for the church fire.
-They plead for their lives, blaming a fanatical and unapologetic Obersturmführer.
-Kosach suggests that one collaborator douse the others with petrol; he willingly does so, but the partisans shoot them all before they can be set on fire.
+They plead for their lives, blaming a fanatical and unapologetic Obersturmführer, who informs the Belarusians that their nation has no right to a future due to their "inferior race" spreading the "communist contagion".
+Kosach suggests that one collaborator douses the others with petrol; he willingly does so, but the partisans shoot them all before they can be immolated.

 As the partisans leave, Flyora notices a boy looking at a painting of Hitler in a puddle.
-When the boy leaves, Flyora repeatedly shoots the portrait; a montage of clips from Hitler's life plays in reverse, but when Hitler is shown as a baby on his mother's lap, Flyora stops shooting and cries.
-A title card states, "628 Belorussian villages were destroyed, along with all their inhabitants".
-Flyora rushes to rejoin his comrades.
+When the boy leaves, Flyora repeatedly shoots the portrait; a montage of clips from Hitler's life plays in reverse, but when Hitler is shown as a baby on his mother's lap, Flyora ceases shooting and cries.
+A title card reads, "628 Belorussian villages were destroyed, along with all their inhabitants".
+Flyora rushes to rejoin his comrades as they march through the woodland.